 They have put into my hands the Report of the Evangelical Society, in which the matter that occupies us has also been discussed, from the very beginning of the different reports.
 I pray God with all my heart, that the work the Society is engaged in may be blessed, whatever may be the way in which it is conducted.
 I only wish here to draw attention to the arguments which have been used on the subject of ministry, and to shew how far a false idea can lead astray true Christians.
 All, it is said, should work for the advancement of

-| The word used in the French edition of Martin.
+¦The word used in the French edition of Martin.
 In Switzerland, the dissenters from the Establishment had chosen presidents, when they had not regular pastors.

 {190}